-He co-starred with Harrison Ford in Alan J. Pakula’s final film, The Devil’s Own (1997), and then handled the sprawling, David Lean-style ambitions of Jean-Jacques Annaud’s Seven Years in Tibet (1997), with David Thewlis and BD Wong.
-An epic of a fantasy sort followed with Martin Brest’s romantic, Meet Joe Black (1998), with Hopkins and Marcia Gay Harden.
+He co-starred with Harrison Ford in Alan J. Pakula’s final film, The Devil’s Own (1997), and then handled the sprawling, David Lean-style ambitions of Jean-Jacques Annaud’s Seven Years in Tibet (1997) with David Thewlis and BD Wong.
+An epic of a fantasy sort, followed by Martin Brest’s romantic Meet Joe Black (1998) with Hopkins and Marcia Gay Harden.

 Pitt shifted into truly twisted and imaginative realms with the iconic Fight Club (1999), his second work with Fincher and featuring a dazzling Edward Norton in a generation-defining movie.
 Pitt followed this up with a quirky, memorable (and uncredited!) cameo as himself in the Spike Jonze/Charlie Kaufman comedy, Being John Malkovich (1999), and the first of a string of men-on-a-caper-mission movies that would almost become a Brad Pitt brand—Guy Ritchie’s fun Snatch (2000), with Jason Statham, Benicio del Toro, and Rade Serbedzija.

-Though he tends to be an actor with contemporary taste, Pitt went to Ancient Greece (as Achilles) for Wolfgang Petersen’s epic Troy (2004), with Eric Bana and Orlando Bloom, and then made the ultimate “Brangelina” movie in 2005, Doug Liman’s raucous Mr. & Mrs Smith.
-2006 marked an important creative moment for Brad Pitt: He became a producer of projects in which he didn’t appear, a move that was relatively rare at the time for superstar talent.
+Though he tends to be an actor with contemporary taste, Pitt went to Ancient Greece (as Achilles) for Wolfgang Petersen’s epic Troy (2004) with Eric Bana and Orlando Bloom, and then made the ultimate “Brangelina” movie in 2005, Doug Liman’s raucous Mr. & Mrs. Smith.
+2006 marked an essential creative moment for Brad Pitt: He became a producer of projects in which he didn’t appear, a move that was relatively rare at the time for superstar talent.

 With Plan B Entertainment, he backed Scorsese’s Boston crime epic, The Departed, with Jack Nicholson; the Sundance grand jury prize-winning documentary set in Sudan, God Grew Tired of Us; and an early Ryan Murphy comedy-drama, Running with Scissors, with Brian Cox and Alec Baldwin.
 2007 was even more notable, including four Pitt-produced films (backing such filmmakers as Michael Winterbottom and Mike White), most prominently of which was Andrew Niccol’s majestic western, The Assassination of Jesse James by the Coward Robert Ford, with Casey Affleck, and the first case of Pitt as both star and producer.

-Starting in 2008 and into 2009, Brad Pitt took a brief break from producing to star or co-star in major films by four of the most important American filmmakers: Joel and Ethan Coen (Burn After Reading, again with Clooney), David Fincher (The Curious Case of Benjamin Button, with Cate Blanchett) and Tarantino (Pitt in a rollicking turn as hard-as-nails Lieutenant Aldo Raine in Inglourious Basterds).
+Starting in 2008 and into 2009, Brad Pitt took a brief break from producing to star or co-star in significant films by four of the most influential American filmmakers: Joel and Ethan Coen (Burn After Reading, again with Clooney), David Fincher (The Curious Case of Benjamin Button, with Cate Blanchett) and Tarantino (Pitt in a rollicking turn as hard-as-nails Lieutenant Aldo Raine in Inglourious Basterds).

-Back as producer, Pitt supported such hits as Matthew Vaughn’s breakout smash, Kick-Ass (2010), with Chloe Grace Moretz, Nicolas Cage, and Aaron Johnson; and Ryan Murphy’s Eat Pray Love (2010), with Julia Roberts.
+Pitt supported hits like Matthew Vaughn’s breakout smash as a producer, Kick-Ass (2010), Chloe Grace Moretz, Nicolas Cage, Aaron Johnson, and Ryan Murphy’s Eat Pray Love (2010) with Julia Roberts.
 Pitt, though, outdid even himself in 2011.
-Consider that he not only produced and starred in both Terrence Malick’s widely acclaimed The Tree of Life, with Sean Penn and Jessica Chastain; as well as Bennett Miller’s superb drama, Moneyball, earning Brad Pitt his first Best Picture Oscar nomination; he was also a casting voice in George Miller’s wonderful animated sequel, Happy Feet Two.
+Consider that he not only produced and starred in both Terrence Malick’s widely acclaimed The Tree of Life, with Sean Penn and Jessica Chastain, as well as Bennett Miller’s superb drama, Moneyball, earning Brad Pitt his first Best Picture Oscar nomination; he was also a casting voice in George Miller’s excellent animated sequel, Happy Feet Two.

 Pitt once again confirmed that his mark as producer-star was the sign of good things with Adam McKay’s smashing, topical The Big Short (2015), with Steve Carell and Ryan Gosling, earning Pitt his second Best Picture Oscar nomination.
 Brad Pitt backed (as executive producer) his second Best Picture Oscar winner in 2106 with Barry Jenkins’ poetic Moonlight, with Mahershala Ali.

-He reunited with Malick as producer and narrator for the filmmaker’s most unusual project, the cosmic non-fiction and non-linear film, Voyage of Time (2016), and then turned to pure movie star material as the star of Robert Zemeckis’ spy drama, Allied (2016), with Marion Cotillard.
-In 2016 and 2017 as executive producer, Pitt supported three extremely interesting and creative filmmakers: James Gray (The Lost City of Z, with Charlie Hunnam and Robert Pattinson), Bong Joon-ho (the nutty comedy-adventure, Okja, with Tilda Swinton), and David Michôd (the Netflix-released black comedy, War Machine, starring Pitt).
+He reunited with Malick as producer and narrator for the filmmaker’s most unusual project, the cosmic non-fiction and non-linear film, Voyage of Time (2016).
+Then he turned to pure movie star material as the star of Robert Zemeckis’ spy drama, Allied (2016), with Marion Cotillard.
+In 2016 and 2017, as executive producer, Pitt supported three exciting and creative filmmakers: James Gray (The Lost City of Z, with Charlie Hunnam and Robert Pattinson), Bong Joon-ho (the nutty comedy-adventure, Okja, with Tilda Swinton), and David Michôd (the Netflix-released black comedy, War Machine, starring Pitt).

 Pitt served as producer on some of the best and most artistically significant films of this period, including Barry Jenkins’ Oscar-nominated If Beale Street Could Talk (2018), with KiKi Layne and Stephan James; Adam McKay’s brilliant, Oscar-nominated portrait of Dick Cheney, Vice (2018), with Christian Bale; the splendid, bittersweet American indie drama by Joe Talbot and lead actor Jimmie Fails, The Last Black Man in San Francisco (2019); Michôd’s beautifully staged Shakespearean drama, The King (2019), with Timothée Chalamet; Miranda July’s first film as writer-director in over a decade, the quirky Kajillionaire (2020), with Evan Rachel Wood, Debra Winger, and Richard Jenkins; Lee Isaac-Chung’s lauded Oscar-winning family drama, Minari (2020), with Steven Yeun; and Jon Stewart’s return as a feature writer-director, with Irresistable (2020), starring Steve Carell, Natasha Lyonne, and Rose Byrne.

 Brad Pitt may outperform this remarkable 2018-2020 track record in 2022.
-As an actor, Pitt appeared with Sandra Bullock twice: first, in a small role in the runaway hit, The Lost City, and then as lead as a colourful hitman in the action comedy, Bullet Train, with Joey King and Aaron Taylor-Johnson.
-Later in the year, Pitt starred with Margot Robbie in the anticipated Damien Chazelle period drama, Babylon.
+As an actor, Pitt appeared with Sandra Bullock twice: first, in a small role in the runaway hit, The Lost City, and then as lead as a colorful hitman in the action comedy Bullet Train with Joey King and Aaron Taylor-Johnson.
+Later in the year, Pitt starred with Margot Robbie in the anticipated Damien Chazelle period drama Babylon.
 Pitt served as executive producer on the light comedy remake for HBO, Father of the Bride, with Andy Garcia and Gloria Estefan.

 But as lead producer, Pitt is almost certain to be in the 2022 Oscar race with three highly anticipated films focused on strong women characters: Maria Schrader’s account of the Harvey Weinstein abuse scandal, She Said, with Zoe Kazan and Carey Mulligan; Sarah Polley’s return as writer-director with Women Talking, starring Frances McDormand, Ben Whishaw, Claire Foy, Jessie Buckley, and Rooney Mara; and Pitt’s latest collaboration with filmmaker Andrew Dominik, Blonde, his adaptation of the Joyce Carol Oates novel about Marilyn Monroe, with Ana de Armas and Adrien Brody.

 Brad Pitt was born in Shawnee, Oklahoma, and raised by parents Jane and William Pitt, who owned a trucking company.
-Brad Pitt has two siblings, younger brother and businessman/philanthropist Douglas, and younger sister Julie.
-He grew up largely in Springfield, Missouri, where he attended and graduated from Kickapoo High School, and went on to the University of Missouri, where he studied in the school’s renowned journalism program.
+Brad Pitt has two siblings: a younger brother, businessman/philanthropist Douglas, and a more youthful sister Julie.
+He grew up mainly in Springfield, Missouri, where he attended and graduated from Kickapoo High School.
+He went on to the University of Missouri, where he studied in the school’s renowned journalism program.

-Pitt’s Heroes: Brad Pitt has cited Mickey Rourke, Sean Penn, and Gary Oldman as the actors he most looked up to when he was learning his craft.
+Pitt’s Heroes: Brad Pitt cited Mickey Rourke, Sean Penn, and Gary Oldman as the actors he most admired while learning his craft.